NEW: Ecuador says 654 people are dead from the April 16 quake

 “We’re facing the most difficult phase right now, which is rescuing victims and recovering bodies,” Patiño said.
 “We’re removing debris, and we will very likely find more bodies.
 It’s going to take us years to recover from this.”

-Rescue crews and aid from Latin America and beyond have poured into the South American nation.
+Rescue crews and aid from Latin America and beyond have poured into the South American nation since the earthquake, which caused widespread damage throughout the country, but especially on the coast.

 Tourist areas among hardest hit

-The hardest-hit area of the South American nation was the coastal Manabi Province, said Ricardo Peñaherrera of Ecuador's national emergency management office.
+The hardest-hit area of the South American nation was the coastal Manabi Province, where about 200 people died, said Ricardo Peñaherrera of Ecuador’s national emergency management office.
 There were at least dozens and perhaps hundreds of collapsed buildings there, Patiño said.

-Images from around the country posted on social media by local authorities and CNN crews in the field showed huge piles of rubble, collapsed roads and rescuers rushing to help.
+Images from around the country posted on social media by CNN crews in the field and local authorities showed huge piles of rubble, collapsed roads and rescuers rushing to help.

 In Pedernales, a beautiful tourist city on the Pacific coast, the otherwise-stunning view out across the ocean is marred by the destruction from the shoreline, reaching back throughout the city.

 A restaurant sits destroyed.
-Behind it is a five-story hotel, where rescuers have already recovered five bodies.
-Evidence of others trapped in the rubble brought a rush of help to the site, but as yet they haven't found anyone else alive there.
+Behind it, a five-story hotel, where rescuers have already recovered five bodies.
+Evidence of others trapped in the rubble brought a rush of help to the site, but as yet they haven’t found anyone else alive there.

-Tuesday, while CNN was reporting from the city, another magnitude-5.5 aftershock brought back memories and further unnerved people.
+While CNN was reporting from the city, another magnitude-5.5 aftershock brought back memories and further unnerved people in this devastated city.

-Those who had escaped the initial tremor fled again, and rescue workers had to put down tools to make sure others were safe.
+Those who had escaped the first tremor fled again, and rescue workers had to put down tools to make sure those around were safe.
+Hundreds are still without shelter.
+The government is trying to provide the basics and reassure survivors that the worst is over.

 Waiting, grateful to have survived

-Elsewhere, residents struggled to recover amid the devastation.
-One two-story residence was brought down to one -- the lower floor completely flattened.
+Elsewhere, residents struggle to recover amid the devastation.
+One two-story residence had been brought down to one – the lower floor completely flattened.

-The family on the first floor wasn't home at the time.
-Those on the upper floor felt the initial shock and were able to scramble outside before the building collapsed.
+Thankfully the family on the first floor wasn’t home at the time, but those on the upper floor felt the initial shock and were able to scramble outside before their home collapsed.

 Damage is everywhere.